openshift/jenkins-plugin/README.md

 They minimally mimic the REST flows of common uses of the `oc` [CLI command](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html), but in several instances additional REST flows have been added to provide validation of the operations being performed.

-Their ultimate intent is to provide easy to use building blocks that simplify the construction of the jobs, workflows, and pipelines in Jenkins that operate against an OpenShift deployments.
+Their ultimate intent is to provide easy to use building blocks that simplify the construction of the projects, workflows, and pipelines in Jenkins that operate against an OpenShift deployments.

 NOTE:  This plugin requires JDK 1.8, based on its maven dependency openshift-restclient-java.